Scientific Computing for Scientists and Engineers

 Book Details

-Title: Scientific Computing For Scientists and Engineers
+Title: Scientific Computing For Scientists and Engineers, 2nd edition

 Authors: Heister, Timo and Rebholz, Leo G.